 The Best Sheet Cake Pans

-I’m sure there’s a correct size for a “quarter sheet cake” but there’s some conflicting information out there, so I just say 9×13 or 10×15 or whatever.
-Then I give my clients the number of servings for whichever size I’m talking about and go from there.
+I'm sure there's a correct size for a "quarter sheet cake" but there's some conflicting information out there, so I just say the actual pan sizes: 9x13 or 10x15 or whatever.
+Then I give my clients the number of servings for whichever size I'm talking about and go from there.

 Traditional Sheet Cake Pans